Subscription billing

 Online cancellation for customers who enrolled online

-Additionally, if customers are allowed to sign up online, they must be allowed to cancel “immediately” and “exclusively” online, either by clicking a prominent button or link within a customer billing portal/account/settings page, or by sending a pre-formatted cancellation email message.
+If customers are allowed to sign up online, they must be allowed to cancel “immediately” and “exclusively” online, either by clicking a prominent button or link within a customer billing portal/account/settings page, or by sending a pre-formatted cancellation email message.

 By “immediately,” the law does not prohibit requiring the user to login to access the cancellation option, although an offline option must be provided.